meadowsrjack-rgb/boxstat/MAC_SETUP_GUIDE.md

 # Mac Environment Setup for iOS Deployment

-This guide will help you set up your Mac from scratch to deploy the UYP Basketball app to iOS.
+This guide will help you set up your Mac from scratch to deploy the BoxStat app to iOS.
 Follow these steps **in order**.

 ---